aporeto-inc/gaia/doc/documentation.md

 ### PingProbe

-Post a new pu ping probe.
+Represents the result of a unique ping probe.
+They are aggregated into a PingResult.

 #### Example